Friday, 14 June 2024

 "Oh-- Don Duckworth!" said Mick.
 "He's in English.
 Goes on about Shakespeare, I believe.
 Quite witty.
 He of course opposed women."

-Mick told us a bit more about the contretemps at Caius ("keys").
+Mick told us a bit more about the contretemps at Caius (pronounced "keys").
 Stephen Hawking, also famously a member of the college, attended the meeting to cast his own vote-- on the side of equality, of course.
 The opposition managed to stack votes for their side by recruiting various ancient fellows who had not been seen in college for ages.
 Everyone noticed.
 Then, said Mick, "You could hear Hawking's comment, in his very identifiable mechanical voice, 'Ah.
 The graves are opening."

 Caius did finally admit women starting in1979-- almost a decade before Magdalene College, which held out until 1988.